fbpx

 Being blacklisted or greylisted is not a final judgement on a state.
 Rather, it is a challenge that highlights existing shortcomings and motivates action.
 It is like a beacon light, indicating the need for internal reforms and operational adjustments in the control system.
 A country’s response to this challenge can be a key factor in its process of returning to standards of financial transparency and soundness.

 From a practical point of view, AML staff try to control customer bases and protect others from cooperating with grey and blacklisted countries.
-This helps to protect the financial system, avoid reputational damage and financial losses.
+This helps to protect the financial systems, avoid reputational damage and financial losses.

 AML employees regularly need to conduct identity verification, enhanced due diligence and regular customer verification.
 If suspicious transactions and accounts are identified, they need to report them to the authorities.